jacobsaltzman/phase-2-project/phase-2-project/README.md

 ## Summary

-A single page web app crypto portfolio tool.
-It showcases top coins' stats, allows users to add projects to the collection and mark their own investments in a portfolio.
+A single page web app crypto encyclopedia and portfolio tool.
+It showcases top coins' stats and facts, allows users to add projects to the collection and mark their own investments in a portfolio.

 ## How it works for the user